Cause

 at <empty>.MainApp.run(MainApp.scala:3)"

-While the ZIO.die
+While ZIO.die

 doesn't use Stackless